Six Dead In Weather Accidents As Cold Snap Grips Europe

 In the French capital, Monday's snowfall had settled overnight across much of Paris's pavements, with pedestrians forced to navigate treacherously icy streets.

-"When it's like that and snowy and icy, it's something else, it's less like climbing Montmartre and more like climbing Mont Blanc," Pitchouguina told AFPTV.
+“When it's like that and snowy and icy, it's something else, it's less like climbing Montmartre and more like climbing Mont Blanc,” Pitchouguina told AFPTV.accidents mercury dropped heavy snow power outages

-Hungary meanwhile also braced for a second day of fresh snowfall Tuesday, with some roads and railways already impassable, especially in the northeast.

-Construction and Transport Minister Janos Lazar urged Hungarians to only head out "if absolutely necessary".

 Legal Disclaimer: